Mobbed: What to Do When They Really Are Out to Get You

 - That all you need is a lawsuit, and the bully will pay, while you can get your life back

-Harper astutely warns that if you hold these beliefs, you will be unprepared for the escalating aggression that comes your way even when the “good people” turn against you.
+Harper astutely warns that if you hold these beliefs, you will be unprepared for the escalating aggression that comes your way when even the “good people” turn against you.
 You will be likely to either decay into a state of powerless victimhood or become an aggressor in your own right.

 The book reminded me of my own history of turning to the higher-ups for help with unfair treatment on the job.
 Whether I was working as a waiter, a summer camp dining room manager or a school psychologist, I never ended up getting what I considered to be justice.